cansik/three-scan/README.md

-# three-scan
+## 3Scan
-Three Scan is a three dimensional LIDAR scanner.
+3Scan is a three dimensional LIDAR scanner.

+### Hardware
+Based on ESP32 and Sweep Scanse LIDAR.